irisnet/irisnet/WHITEPAPER.md

 ## Use Cases ################################################################

+In this section, we have set out some potential use cases for the IRIS network.

 ### Distributed AI for privacy preserving data analysis

 The proposed service infrastructure has been prototyped by Bianjie AI, a Shanghai based startup, into its permission product `BEAN (Blockchain Edge Analytics Network)` to solve the longstanding challenge of getting data for running analytics models.
-Although homomorphic encryption is one of the methods which allows computing to be done over encrypted data, due to its impractical for solving real world machine learning problems, BEAN took a different route which is borrowing the idea of model parallelism from the traditional distributed AI study [\[14\]][14] and utilizing SOA design patterns in developing distributed analytics services over blockchain.
+Although homomorphic encryption is one of the key methods allowing computing to be achieved over encrypted data, it is said to be unable to practically solve real world machine learning problems due to its slow performance.
+As a result, BEAN was created to take a different approach.
+This approach uses the idea of model parallelism taken from the traditional distributed AI study [\[14\]][14] and utilizing SOA design patterns to develop distributed analytics services as an additional layer to the blockchain.

 To protect data access, the (partial) model that runs on the data side needs to be open sourced to the client and specified in the service definition.
-Since only partial model is released to the client, the model developer doesn\'t have to worry about someone stealing his/her idea; on the other hand, the data owner never needs to worry about their data leaving the premises and thus losing control of its usage.
-Other benefits include:
+Since only the partial model is released to the client, the model developers do not have to worry about someone stealing their idea; equally, the data owners never need to worry about losing control of data usage as their data will not be leaving its origin.

+Other potential benefits could include the following:
-1. only a small amount of parametric data is exchanged on blockchain providing a lot of performance gain;
+1. Only a small amount of parametric data being exchanged on-chain, which can help enhance performance.

-2. providing a more practical way for data usage auditing, which is often needed in the healthcare domain.
+2. A more practical way for data usage auditing, which is often needed in the healthcare domain.

-Healthcare data is high private and security requirements put great challenge for it being used for cross organization collaboration, such as cross hospital clinic records search for diagnosis assistance, new drug clinic test patient identification, health insurance automatic claim process etc. This MVP service layer implementation is built on top of `Ethermint` for connecting hospitals, insurance companies as well as analytics service providers in providing privacy preserving healthcare data analytics capability.
+Healthcare data is highly private, involving numerous security requirements.
+This puts forward the challenge for healthcare data to be used for the purposes of cross-organization collaboration (such as a cross-hospital clinic records search for diagnosis assistance, new drug clinic test patient identification, health insurance automatic claim processing etc.).
+This minimum viable product ("MVP") service layer implementation is built on top of `Ethermint` in attempt to connect hospitals, insurance companies and analytics service providers to provide privacy preserving healthcare data analytics capability.

 Smart contracts have been implemented to support on-chain service registration and invocation.
-One example of the off-chain data processing is to support DRGs (Diagnosis Related Group) grouping analytics service.
-When hospital user invokes DRGs service, the raw medical record is processed off-chain using service provider provided client side NLP(implemented as SQL and Python) code stub to exact structured data inputs for receiving DRGs service over blockchain without passing the highly confidential raw medical records.
-The `BEAN` scenario demonstrated a most complicated service use case including implementing distributed analytics, and connecting service providers as well as service consumers, utilizing blockchain to provide audible transaction ledge as well as trustworthy distributed computing
+One example of the off-chain data processing could be to support a Diagnosis Related Group ("DRG") grouping analytics service.
+More specifically, when a hospital user invokes the DRG service, the raw medical record is processed off-chain using service provider provided client side NLP (implemented as SQL and Python) code stub to exact structured data inputs for receiving DRGs service over blockchain without passing the highly confidential raw medical records.

+The `BEAN`
+scenario demonstrates a more complicated service use case including implementing distributed analytics, and connecting service providers as well as service consumers, utilizing blockchain to provide audible transaction ledge as well as trustworthy distributed computing